jay-sridharan/reactimate/README.md

-# react-css-transitions
+# reactimate

 ### A simple React + Redux + React Router HOC

-react-css-transitions allows you to define css classes to be applied to an object when entering and when leaving.
+reactimate allows you to define css classes to be applied to an object when entering and when leaving.

 ### Lets say we have two components: